Long paths and cycles in subgraphs of the cube: Removing the Degree Assumption

+If we could find a splitting direction $i$ for $G_a$ and $G_b$ in Lemma \ref{splitting} so that $d_{G_a}(a)\geq 2$ and $d_{G_b}(b)\geq 2$ then using Lemma \ref{splittingdirection} $G$ would contain an $a-b$ path of desired length.
+This is possible if $d_G(a)\geq 3$ and $d_G(b)\geq 3$, so we may assume that say $d_G(a)=2$.
+However, we can not guarantee this in general -- for example, $a$ and $b$ could be adjacent with both having only one other neighbour in $G$.

-The condition $d_{G_a}(a)\geq 2$ and $d_{G_b}(a)\geq 2$ as used above allowed us to ensure that all endblocks of $G_a$ and $G_b$ contain long paths, which is clearly false if $a$ has a single neighbour $a'$ in $G_a$.
-This in turn guaranteed that $a$ had at least two limbs in $G_a$ which was crucially used numerous times in our analysis of $H$ e.g. Lemma \ref{body}.
-In this section, we extend the arguments of Theorem 2.3$'$ to prove Theorem \ref{connmod}.
+Now the condition $d_{G_a}(a)\geq 2$ and $d_{G_b}(b)\geq 2$ in previous sections ensured that all endblocks of $G_a$ and $G_b$ contained long paths, which is false if say $a$ has a single neighbour $a'$ in $G_a$.
+This fact was then used in Lemma \ref{list} (iv) to show that $a$ has at least two limbs in $G_a$ which in turn was crucially used numerous times in our analysis of $H$ e.g. Lemma \ref{body}.